ivangfr/springboot-react-keycloak/README.md

 As `Keycloak` supports [`PKCE`](https://tools.ietf.org/html/rfc7636) (`Proof Key for Code Exchange`) since version `7.0.0`, we are using it in this project.

-## Start environment
+## Start Environment

 - In a terminal and inside `springboot-react-keycloak` root folder run
   ```
   docker-compose up -d
   ```

-- Wait a little bit until all containers are Up (healthy).
-You can check their status running
+- Wait for all Docker containers to be with state `Up (healthy)`.
+To check it, run
   ```
   docker-compose ps
   ```